Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 Okay.

-Well, he said it yeah, okay.
+Well, he said it.

-I didn't mean gave him an order, but he signaled to McConnell that if that's what it takes, do it.
+Okay, I didn't mean gave him an order, but he signaled to McConnell that if that's what it takes, do it.

 Go nuclear.

-My sense is, uh, Anna, it really is.
+My sense is, Anna, it really is.

-My sense is that McConnell would have no problem doing it, but if he can avoid it, he would love to, because I think there are senators who really have a reverence for the time-honored rules and traditions and don't want to nuke them, which is what Dingy Harry did.
+My sense is that McConnell would have no problem doing it, but if he can avoid it, he would love to because I think there are senators who really have a reverence for the time-honored rules and traditions and don't want to nuke them, which is what Dingy Harry did.

-And it looks like it might be possible because as the Vice President said, there are already seven senators, seven Democrats, who have announced that they will not filibuster Gorsuch, meaning they will not participate in an effort to deny him 60 votes.
+And it looks like it might be possible because as the vice president said, there are already seven senators, seven Democrats who have announced that they will not filibuster Gorsuch, meaning they will not participate in an effort to deny him 60 votes.

 But that means with these seven, you only need one more Democrat to announce they won't filibuster.